yildiz-online/component-native-ogre3d/src/main/c++/Docs/src/material-scripts.md

 Generates 3D texture coordinates containing the camera space normal vector from the normal information held in the vertex data.
 Again, full use of this feature requires a [cubic\_texture](#cubic_005ftexture) with the ’combinedUVW’ option.

 </dd> </dl> <br>
+@par
 Default: env\_map off<br>

 <a name="scroll"></a><a name="scroll-1"></a>

 ## scroll

+@copybrief Ogre::TextureUnitState::setTextureScroll
+@par
+Format: scroll &lt;u&gt; &lt;v&gt;

+@copydetails Ogre::TextureUnitState::setTextureScroll

-Sets a fixed scroll offset for the texture. @note Only applies to the fixed-function pipeline, if you’re using a vertex program this will have no effect unless you use the texture\_matrix auto-param.
+@note if you’re using a vertex program this will have no effect unless you use the texture\_matrix auto-param.

-Format: scroll &lt;x&gt; &lt;y&gt;

-This method offsets the texture in this layer by a fixed amount.
-Useful for small adjustments without altering texture coordinates in models.
-However if you wish to have an animated scroll effect, see the [scroll\_anim](#scroll_005fanim) attribute.

 <a name="scroll_005fanim"></a><a name="scroll_005fanim-1"></a>

 ## scroll\_anim

+@copybrief Ogre::TextureUnitState::setScrollAnimation
+@par
+Format: scroll\_anim &lt;uSpeed&gt; &lt;vSpeed&gt;<br>

+@copydetails Ogre::TextureUnitState::setScrollAnimation

-Sets up an animated scroll for the texture layer.
-Useful for creating fixed-speed scrolling effects on a texture layer (for varying scroll speeds, see [wave\_xform](#wave_005fxform)). @note Only applies to the fixed-function pipeline, if you’re using a vertex program this will have no effect unless you use the texture\_matrix auto-param.
+@note if you’re using a vertex program this will have no effect unless you use the texture\_matrix auto-param.

-Format: scroll\_anim &lt;xspeed&gt; &lt;yspeed&gt;<br>

 <a name="rotate"></a><a name="rotate-1"></a>

 ## rotate

-Rotates a texture to a fixed angle.
-This attribute changes the rotational orientation of a texture to a fixed angle, useful for fixed adjustments.
-If you wish to animate the rotation, see [rotate\_anim](#rotate_005fanim). @note Only applies to the fixed-function pipeline, if you’re using a vertex program this will have no effect unless you use the texture\_matrix auto-param.
+@copybrief Ogre::TextureUnitState::setTextureRotate

+@par
 Format: rotate &lt;angle&gt;

-The parameter is a anti-clockwise angle in degrees.
+@copydetails Ogre::TextureUnitState::setTextureRotate

-@note Only applies to the fixed-function pipeline, if you’re using a vertex shader this will have no effect unless you use the texture\_matrix auto-param.
+@note if you’re using a vertex program this will have no effect unless you use the texture\_matrix auto-param.

 <a name="rotate_005fanim"></a><a name="rotate_005fanim-1"></a>

 ## rotate\_anim

+@copybrief Ogre::TextureUnitState::setRotateAnimation

+@par
+Format: rotate\_anim &lt;speed&gt;

+@copydetails Ogre::TextureUnitState::setRotateAnimation

-Sets up an animated rotation effect of this layer.
-Useful for creating fixed-speed rotation animations (for varying speeds, see [wave\_xform](#wave_005fxform)). @note Only applies to the fixed-function pipeline, if you’re using a vertex program this will have no effect unless you use the texture\_matrix auto-param.
+@note if you’re using a vertex program this will have no effect unless you use the texture\_matrix auto-param.

-Format: rotate\_anim &lt;revs\_per\_second&gt;

-The parameter is a number of anti-clockwise revolutions per second.

 <a name="scale"></a><a name="scale-1"></a>

 ## scale

+@copybrief Ogre::TextureUnitState::setTextureScale

+@par
+Format: scale &lt;uScale&gt; &lt;vScale&gt;

+@copydetails Ogre::TextureUnitState::setTextureScale

-Adjusts the scaling factor applied to this texture layer.
-Useful for adjusting the size of textures without making changes to geometry.
-This is a fixed scaling factor, if you wish to animate this see [wave\_xform](#wave_005fxform). @note Only applies to the fixed-function pipeline, if you’re using a vertex program this will have no effect unless you use the texture\_matrix auto-param.
+ @note if you’re using a vertex program this will have no effect unless you use the texture\_matrix auto-param.

-Format: scale &lt;x\_scale&gt; &lt;y\_scale&gt;

-Valid scale values are greater than 0, with a scale factor of 2 making the texture twice as big in that dimension etc.

 <a name="wave_005fxform"></a><a name="wave_005fxform-1"></a>

 ## wave\_xform

-Sets up a transformation animation based on a wave function.
-Useful for more advanced texture layer transform effects.
-You can add multiple instances of this attribute to a single texture layer if you wish. @note Only applies to the fixed-function pipeline, if you’re using a vertex program this will have no effect unless you use the texture\_matrix auto-param.
+@copybrief Ogre::TextureUnitState::setTransformAnimation

+@par
-Format: wave\_xform &lt;xform\_type&gt; &lt;wave\_type&gt; &lt;base&gt; &lt;frequency&gt; &lt;phase&gt; &lt;amplitude&gt;
+Format: wave\_xform &lt;ttype&gt; &lt;waveType&gt; &lt;base&gt; &lt;frequency&gt; &lt;phase&gt; &lt;amplitude&gt;
+@par
 Example: wave\_xform scale\_x sine 1.0 0.2 0.0 5.0

-@param xform\_type
+@copydetails Ogre::TextureUnitState::setTransformAnimation

+ttype is one of
 <dl compact="compact">
 <dt>scroll\_x</dt> <dd>

-Animate the x scroll value
+Animate the u scroll value

 </dd> <dt>scroll\_y</dt> <dd>

-Animate the y scroll value
+Animate the v scroll value

 </dd> <dt>rotate</dt> <dd>